-- 3.1 The Designated Safeguarding Lead (DSL) with responsibility for child protection matters is Mrs Ann Sweeney, the Senior School Nurse. - 3.2 In the absence of the Designated Safeguarding Lead, Dr Richard Hillier, the Head, will act as her deputy. - 3.3 In the absence of both Mrs Sweeney and Dr Hillier, Ms Chris Owen (Assistant School Nurse) will act as deputy. - 3.4 Dr John Scadding (governor with oversight of Health and Welfare) and Mrs Alice Phillips (Chair of Education and Pastoral Care Committee) are the governors who have lead responsibility for safeguarding arrangements in the School.
+- 3.1 The Designated Safeguarding Lead (DSL) with responsibility for child protection matters is Joanne Field, the Head of Pastoral Care. - In the absence of the Designated Safeguarding Lead, Kate Clanchy, the Head, or David Bruce, Director of Studies, will act as her deputy. - 3.3 Dr John Scadding (governor with oversight of Health and Welfare) and Mrs Alice Phillips (Chair of Education and Pastoral Care Committee) are the governors who have lead responsibility for safeguarding arrangements in the School.
 However, safeguarding duties remain the responsibility of the Board of Governors as a whole.